How Slack helped HubSpot scale its award-winning culture

 Building authentic connections and inclusivity with Slack

-If the HubSpot culture and employee experience are a product, Katie is the product manager.
+If the HubSpot culture and employee experience are a product, Burke is the product manager.

 “We want to give people both a compelling reason to join HubSpot and a compelling reason to stick around,” she says.
 That involves investing in local teams and leadership and encouraging everyone to shape, versus conform, to the culture.
-This adaptive strategy is what makes Katie’s job so important – and challenging.
+This adaptive strategy is what makes Burke’s job so important, and challenging.
 “I feel incredibly lucky that I get to help HubSpotters globally feel like they belong and find innovative ways to make sure our company is scaling with them,” she says.

-Slack’s role in supporting HubSpot culture starts on a new employee’s first day, when they might be feeling overwhelmed.
-“We use Slack to actually nudge people throughout their training and remind them of all the reasons they joined,” says Katie.
-Team leaders customise a bot to deliver exactly what they want new starters to know and when.
-Once they’ve settled in, a Slack notification can:
+Slack’s role in supporting HubSpot culture starts with new employees’ first day, when they may feel overwhelmed.
+“We use Slack to actually nudge people throughout their training and remind them of all the reasons they joined,” says Burke.
+Team leaders customize a bot to deliver exactly what they want new hires to know and when.
+After things have settled, a Slack notification can:

 - Remind them of important first-day materials